vizhub-core/vizhub/README.md

 To see what this script does, look at `package.json` in the `scripts` property.

 Note: you only need to run `npm run build` for a production build, not for local development.

+### Contribution Guidelines

+Please run Prettier on the code for each Pull Request.

+ * Suggested workflow: enable VSCode Prettier extension to format the document on save
+ * Alternative: run `npm run prettier` to format the code

 ## Environment Variables